-Professional Placements (during Enrichment Week).
+Professional Placements (designated week for this in July).
 Start looking for opportunities now.

 Intermediate Biology Olympiad: You will be offered an opportunity to take part in this national competition run by the Royal Society of Biology.

 Attend lectures including any organised by the Biology SSLs (and/or help in the organisation of these lectures).